General Home Inspection

 Personally, I happen to believe it’s a true hazard and have my own home tested every year.
 Don’t take the chance of being wrong because the consequences are deadly.

-In fact, here is what the EPA says about Radon gas in the Kansas City area:
+In fact, here is what the EPA says about Radon gas in the Omaha area:

 Zone 1 counties have a predicted average indoor radon screening level greater than 4 pCi/L Highest Potential

 Zone 2 counties have a predicted average indoor radon screening level between 2 and 4 pCi/L Moderate Potential

 Zone 3 counties have a predicted average indoor radon screening level less than 2 pCi/L Low Potential

 As you can see, the EPA predicts that the Omaha Radon gas levels will register higher than the acceptable level in more than half the homes tested.

 In fact, I can confirm that roughly 70% of all homes I’ve ever tested came back with high levels.

 So get your home tested for these health reasons.

 2nd – It’s a financial concern.